Digital Competences

 Digitalisation impacts individual and social identity.
 It offers potential for representation and has consequences for each individual.
 The physical and psychological impact of digitalisation, the question of how digitalisation can lower social divides or how it enables humans to manage work and activities more easily and capably should be explored in a constructive and critical way.
 This includes also the fact that digitalisation might build new barriers, foster addiction or act as an instrument of control as opposed to supporting human autonomy, freedom and participation.

-Inspiring Handbooks and Sources by Others
+Inspiring Handbooks and Sources

 References